Shristi216/CG-group-project/README.md

-# Project of an egg catcher game
+# Project of an Egg Catcher Game
 --> GUI libraries are used
 --> Developed in python
 --> Worked on Graphics implementation